techCarpenter/garage-wiki/year-of-hustle.md

 3. Fill out this madlib for as many of the _pains_/_wins_ as you can:
    - People in my industry suck at `_______`, but if only they’d `_______`, like me they’d have `_______`
 4. You’ll generate a LOT of these insights, but pick _JUST ONE PAIN_ to tackle!

+> Pro Tip: Your goal is $10k...
+Not a revolution (And you don't have to be an expert to help someone, just better than they are!)

+### 3. Choose a single approach to reducing or eliminating one pain